Masking meets Supervision: A Strong Learning Alliance: Method

 Algorithm~\ref{alg:pytorch_pseudocode} describes PyTorch-style pseudo-code of training with MaskSub.
 The masking ratio is put into the network input.
-The gradients are calculated on the average losses from the main and the sub-model.
-Note that MaskSub does not use any additional data augmentation, optimizer steps, and network parameters for the sub-model.
-In the implementation, we use MAE-style random masking~\cite{he2022masked}, removing masked tokens to reduce computation costs, by default.
+The gradients are calculated on the main and sub-branch average losses.
+Note that MaskSub does not use any additional data augmentation, optimizer steps, and network parameters for the sub-branch.
+We use MAE-style random masking~\cite{he2022masked}, removing masked tokens to reduce computation costs by default.
 It significantly reduces the training cost of MaskSub.
 Approximately, MaskSub with 50\% masking requires $\times$1.5 computation to standard training.
+In practical implementation, we separate the main and sub-branch backward passes utilizing the gradient accumulation of PyTorch.
+So, VRAM for the main-branch can be released before the sub-branch computation, which eliminates the need for additional VRAM for MaskSub training.
 We will show the impact of MaskSub on diverse cases in Section~\ref{sec:experiment}, including computation analysis in Section~\ref{sec:training_budget}.

-In MaskSub training, the sub-model mimics the main-model, and it automatically controls the difficulty of sub-model.
-If the main-model produces output closely aligned with the ground-truth label, the sub-model loss aims to attain an accurate classification output under masking augmentation.
-Conversely, if the main-model fails to converge, the sub-model loss becomes considerably easier than constructing a ground-truth label.
-In summary, MaskSub prioritizes the learning process, ensuring that masking augmentation is exclusively applied to images that produce successful output in a standard setting.
-We assert that the prioritized loss mechanism of MaskSub enables the network to preserve its convergence speed and learning stability while maintaining the benefits of masking augmentation.
+MaskSub automatically controls the difficulty of the sub-branch.
+If the main-branch is close to the ground-truth label, the sub-branch loss aims to attain the ground-truth label under masking.
+Conversely, if the main-branch fails to converge, the sub-branch loss becomes easy.
+This difficulty design is inspired by distillation studies~\cite{mirzadeh2020takd,cho2019effkd,jin2019knowledge}.
+The distillation becomes difficult when a high-performance network is used as a teacher~\cite{mirzadeh2020takd,cho2019effkd}.
+An early-stage network is easy, and an end-stage network is challenging~\cite{jin2019knowledge}.
+Thus, MaskSub can be considered as a sample-wise masking augmentation that is exclusively applied to images that produce successful output in the main-branch.